BerkeleyBlockchain/dev-decal-sp20/hw9-Blockchain Data Analysis/README.md

 ### Tips

 We suggest you review the slides, especially the part about graphs.
-The video walkthrough of the homework by Daniel could be quite helpful too with some hints he gave along the way.
+The video walk through of the homework by Daniel could be quite helpful too with some hints he gave along the way.

 For conceptual questions regarding graphs, please refer to the [Blockchain Fundamental DeCal](https://blockchain.berkeley.edu/courses/spring-2020-fundamentals-decal/) and check out the lecture on `Bitcoin IRL: Wallets, Mining, and More`.